hasindu2008/slow5tools/docs/commands.md

 `slow5tools f2s [OPTIONS] fast5_dir1/file1.fast5 fast5_dir2/file2.fast5 ... -d output_dir`

 Recursively searches for FAST5 files (.fast5 extension) in directories specified as arguments and converts them to SLOW5/BLOW5 format.
-Do not mix multi-FAST5 and single-FAST5 files in a single command (is this correct Hiruna?).
+It is recommended not to mix multi-FAST5 and single-FAST5 files in a single command.
 For each multi-FAST5 file in provided input directories, a SLOW5/BLOW5 file with the same file name will be created inside rge directory specified by `-d`.
 If single-FAST5 files are provided as input, a SLOW5/BLOW5 file will be created one for each process (specified by -p below).
-What happens if we provide a.fast5 and b.fast5 instead of fast5_dir1 and fast5_dir2 hiruna?

 *  `-b STR , --to STR`:
    Output in the format specified in STR which can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
 *  `-c, --compress compression_type`:
    Outputs the compression method for BLOW5 output. `compression_type` can be `none` for uncompressed binary, `gzip` for gzip-based compression.
-This option is only effective with -t blow5 [default value: gzip]..
+This option is only effective with -b blow5 [default value: gzip]..
 *  `-d STR, --out-dir STR`:
    The output directory name/location.
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a relative or absolute path can be provided, as long as the immediate parent directory exists (e.g., if /path/to/foo is given, /path/to should already exist).
 For prevent overwriting your data, the program will terminate with error if the provided directory name already exists and is non-empty.
 <!--